AparnaNair97/RTOS/Midsem/OpenBook/ReadMe.md

 The idea for me to implement the co routine is as follows.
 We will create threads.
 And the threads are to communicate with each other.
-We will use a global variable to store the context.
-So when we access it that becomes the critical section.
-And then we use that to synchronize the threads.
-Here, what I mean when i say context is merely the next player who has to play.
+We will lock the state variable which tells us whether or not the necessary information needed for the routine has come or not.
+(In our case we keep a track of the players.)

-I am facing difficulty in synchornizing the threads.
-They fail to happen one after the other as is required.
-Perhaps a bit of tweaking is required, and I am working on it.
+So the code has 4 state variables which tell us if a particular player's turn has come or not and then the corresponding thread starts execution.

-The first version of the code is uploaded for now.
-It is by no means complete and requires much more effort on my part.
+Thr threads are looped indefinitely and will end only when we get at least one winner.
+After which the program tells us the winner and exits the program.